inab/bioconda-importer/README.md

     ```sh
     python3 main.py -l=info -d=./bioconda
     ```
-- `-l` or `--log-level` specifies the log level.
+- `-l` or `--loglevel` specifies the log level.
-- `-d` or `--logs-dir` specifies the path to the directory where the logs will be stored.
+- `-d` or `--logdir` specifies the path to the directory where the logs will be stored.

 ## Configuration